gvbgduh/starlette-cbge/README.md

 # Starlette Class Based Generic Endpoints

-Extension for `starlette` endpoint classes with following goals:
+Extension for `starlette` endpoint classes with the following goals:
 - Generic endpoints
     - Implement a flexibly customisable and easy to use generic endpoint as a high level abstraction on top of the `starlette.endpoints.HTTPEndpoint`
     - Provide a set of higher level endpoints that implements common cases, eg. _CollectionEndpoint_, _ItemEndpoint_